Dagmar of Bohemia

-Dagmar of Bohemia (also known as Margaret, Markéta; c.
-1186 – 24 May 1212 in Ribe) was Queen of Denmark as the first spouse of King Valdemar II.
+Dagmar of Bohemia (also known as Margaret, Markéta Přemyslovna, Margrete af Bøhmen; c.
+1186 – 24 May 1212) was Queen of Denmark as the first spouse of King Valdemar II.
 She was the daughter of King Ottokar I of Bohemia and his first wife, Adelaide of Meissen.

 Early life

 Margaret's father, Ottokar I, became Duke of Bohemia in 1192, but in 1193 was deposed.
 He then left Bohemia with his family.
 His wife, Adelaide, and their children found a new home at the court of her brother Albert I, Margrave of Meissen.
 Ottokar became a mercenary for German rulers.
 In 1197, Ottokar became the Duke of Bohemia for a second time.
 He repudiated Adelaide and divorced her in 1199 on the grounds of consanguinity.
 He married Constance of Hungary later the same year.
 This step, together with other maneuvers, helped him later to obtain the hereditary elevation of his title to king.

 Adelaide did not waive her rights.
 In 1205, she returned to Prague temporarily.
 At that time, Ottokar decided to marry their daughter, Margaret, to Valdemar II of Denmark.
 His new wife Constance gave birth to a son, later King Wenceslaus I of Bohemia, the same year.
 Adelaide left Bohemia soon and died a few years later.